Handicraft

 Evolution Through Modernization

 While the traditional shades of blue remain dominant, modernization has brought diversity to the palette.
 Today, colors such as mustard, green, yellow, and brown complement the timeless blue designs.
 Shades of blue have also expanded, including dark blue, light blue, sky blue, and beryllium.
-This evolution not only caters to modern tastes but also keeps the craft relevant in contemporary settings.
+This evolution not only caters to modern tastes but also keeps the craft relevant in contemporary settings, from tableware to Multani blue pottery vases and display ceramics.

 Percy Brown’s Reflection on Multani Ceramics